keep-starknet-strange/raito/README.md

 ### Milestone 3 - Bitcoin script validation

-Try to run script validation with external Cairo crate.
+Try to run script validation with an external Cairo crate.

 Tasks: